 “They had a Tony Taylor Day in 1963 in Connie Mack Stadium, another in 1970 in Connie, and another Tony Taylor Day last year in Veterans Stadium,” said Antonio Nemesio Taylor Sánchez during spring training in 1976.
 “I must be doing something right.
 Right?
 There is this big love affair between the fans and Tony Taylor — a great honor, indeed, for me.”1

 The Cuban “flashed a contagious grin” as he made that remark.
 Yet it wasn’t just his genial personality that made him one of the most popular players to wear a Phillies uniform.
 He was a very good second baseman who could handle various other positions.
-He was a respectable hitter.2 Above all, he was a durable, hard-working presence.
-An Associated Press article summed him up nicely in 1974.
-“For 11½ years before he was traded by the Phils to Detroit in 1971, Taylor put out, most of the time playing on bad teams.
+He was a respectable hitter who regularly ranked among the league leaders in stolen bases.2 Above all, he was a durable, hard-working presence.
+An Associated Press article summed Taylor up nicely in 1974: “For 11½ years before he was traded by the Phils to Detroit in 1971, Taylor put out, most of the time playing on bad teams.
 Regardless of the score or the standings, Taylor would come to bat, cross himself, kiss the tip of his bat in his inimitable style and give any pitcher a tough out.”3

 Taylor returned to the Phillies as a free agent in late 1973, signing on his 38th birthday, and was on hand as the franchise returned to postseason play at last in 1976.
-Only Taylor and Dick Allen were members of both that team and the 1964 squad, still remembered for losing the NL pennant down the stretch.
-After finishing his 19-year big-league career with 2,007 base hits, Tony then went on to serve nearly three decades more as a coach and manager at various levels for the Phillies, Giants, and Marlins.
+Only Taylor and Dick Allen were members of both that team and the 1964 squad.
+After finishing his 19-year big-league career with 2,007 base hits, Tony went on to serve nearly three decades more as a coach and manager at various levels for the Phillies, the San Francisco Giants, and the Florida Marlins.

 Taylor was born and grew up in Central Alava, located in Matanzas province.
 That’s in the western half of the island, to the east of the capital city, La Habana (Havana in English).
 The word central in Cuba often refers not to physical location but to a unique form of socio-economic enterprise that developed from the sugar industry.
-The eminent historian Hugh Thomas described it as “a powerful society within a society. . .concentrations of capital, technological and social organization, the product of union between several old large plantations, became known as a central, a centre of grinding linked with other plantations by rail and perhaps with the sea.”8
+The eminent historian Hugh Thomas described it as “a powerful society within a society … concentrations of capital, technological and social organization, the product of union between several old large plantations, became known as a central, a centre of grinding linked with other plantations by rail and perhaps with the sea.”11

-Young Antonio first played baseball at the age of seven or eight.9 Central Alava was “a quiet place,” Taylor said in 1970.
+Young Antonio first played baseball at the age of 7 or 8.12 Central Alava was “a quiet place,” Taylor said in 1970.
 “Nothing to do but play ball or swim in the river.”
 His reminiscence continued, “As a boy I went to school and worked in my cousin’s butcher shop.
 I liked chemistry.
-If I didn’t go into baseball, I would have become a chemist for a sugar company.”
-10 Nicknamed “Agüe”11 (the meaning is uncertain), he graduated from Central Alava High School and played in his late teens for Estrellas de Colón in the Pedro Betancourt Amateur League.12 Based in Matanzas, this league was a stepping stone for young Cuban players from around the island.
-According to a 1960 feature by sportswriter Sam Lacy, however, Taylor’s parents were not keen on his pursuit of baseball and disciplined him.13
+If I didn’t go into baseball, I would have become a chemist for a sugar company.”13 Nicknamed Agüe14 (the meaning is uncertain), he graduated from Central Alava High School and played in his late teens for Estrellas de Colón in the Pedro Betancourt Amateur League.15 Based in Matanzas, this league was a stepping stone for young Cuban players from around the island.
+According to a 1960 feature by sportswriter Sam Lacy, however, Taylor’s parents were not keen on his pursuit of baseball and disciplined him.16

 Before the winter of 1956-57, Marianao traded Taylor to Almendares, where he spent the remainder of his seven-season Cuban career.
 To Marianao went José Valdivielso, who was coming off his second season as a shortstop for the Washington Senators.
-At home, though, Almendares had Willy Miranda, whom many still view as the fanciest-fielding shortstop from Cuba — or anywhere.
-Taylor is one of those people.
-Though he had several slick double-play partners with the Phillies – such as Rubén Amaro Sr., Bobby Wine, and Larry Bowa — in 2006 he said of Miranda, “This guy was unbelievable.”16
+At home, though, Almendares had Willy Miranda, whom many — including Taylor — viewed as the fanciest-fielding shortstop from Cuba — or anywhere.
+Though Taylor later had several slick double-play partners with the Phillies — including Rubén Amaro, Sr., Bobby Wine, and Larry Bowa — in 2006 he said of Miranda, “This guy was unbelievable.”19

-Taylor advanced again to Dallas in the Texas League for 1957.
-Though his average fell off to .217, he still won praise as “an excellent fielder and base-runner.”17 The Giants moved him up to the roster of Triple-A Minneapolis.
+Taylor advanced again to Dallas in the Texas League for 1957 (the year his father died).
+Though his average fell off to .217, he still won praise as “an excellent fielder and base-runner.”20 The Giants moved him up to the roster of Triple-A Minneapolis.
 Tony hit much more strongly in Cuba that winter.
 His manager with Almendares, Bobby Bragan, wanted the Cleveland Indians (who had named Bragan their manager right after the big-league season ended), to select Taylor in the minor-league draft that December.
-Instead, the Chicago Cubs took him just before Cleveland could.18
+Instead, the Chicago Cubs took him just before Cleveland could.21

 As a rookie with the Cubs, Taylor hit a modest .235 with 6 homers and 27 RBIs in 140 games.
+He struck out 93 times, second most in the National League, though that total looks mild in the 21st century.
+However, Taylor’s 21 stolen bases ranked third in the league.
 Coaches Rogers Hornsby and George Myatt helped him with the conversion to second base, as did Chicago broadcaster Lou Boudreau.
-“He’ll make mistakes in the field,” said Bob Scheffing, “But he’ll get a lot of balls nobody else would reach.”22
+“He’ll make mistakes in the field,” said Bob Scheffing, “But he’ll get a lot of balls nobody else would reach.”25